 Rosemary is related to mint, but similar in appearance to lavender with flowers and silvery pine-like leaves.
 Oil is extracted from fresh buds through steam distillation.
 The oil it produces is clear, watery and provides countless therapeutic and medical benefits.

 We may take for granted the most popular citrus fruit on the planet.
 We see it everywhere: in our food, in beverages, in soaps, in car fresheners, and in medicines.
-But its wide commerciality is no exaggeration.
 The lemon truly has countless remedies to offer us.